jermspeaks/christmas-adventure/sections/section-180.md

 Lumina trotted forward, their eyes bright.
 "This is what it should be," they said.
 "A celebration of connection, of memory, of emotion.
 A celebration of what Christmas really means—not perfection, but connection.
 Not flawless, but true."

-The Memory Keeper pulsed warmly in your hands.
+The Keepsake Keeper pulsed warmly in your hands.
 "The magic has been restored," it said.
 "Transformed, strengthened, built on truth, not on the illusion of perfection.
 And the people are celebrating, connecting, sharing.
 This is good.
 This is what it should be."

 *This is what it should be,* you thought. *A celebration of connection, of memory, of emotion.
 A celebration of what Christmas really means.*